IgKniteDev/docs/src/setup.md

 # Setup

-This chapter helps you to add IgKnite to your Discord server without any additional hassle.
+This chapter of the documentation explains how to add IgKnite to your Discord serer using two different authentication methods.
+It also helps you afterwards by explaining how permissions are handled for commands.